igemsoftware/USTC-Software_2012/README.md

 The software executables are in the **executables** folder, in this folder contains separated folder for each platform, and for each platform we provide both command line tool and GUI versions.

+####Future Work####
+1. Expanding input types.
+At present, in our software, only time courses and prior knowledge can be the input.
+In the next version of **REBORN**, logical behaviors such and _AND Gate_ can also be input to our software.

+2. More mutation types.
+In this version, our software contains five kinds of mutations: changing degradation rate, changing kinetic constants, adding a new gene, adding a regulation and adding post-transcriptional modifications.
+In the future, more mutations will be added, such as adding logical gates, adding reactions with metabolites and changing states of proteins and promoters.

+3. Optimizing selection method.
+By now, our software represents all the outputs without selection.
+The future version will contain the function of selecting those outputs with more stable and credible properties.
+More over, users can use default scoring functions or they can define new scoring functions as they want.

+4. Expanding database.
+The present version of **REBORN** only contains the database of E.coli K-12.
+In the future, more genome information will be added to the database.
+Therefore, the output will be much more varied and comprehensive.

 ###Contacts###

 For any questions, feel free to contact: